CerealKiller0729/MO-IT101-S1101-Group17/README.md

 Following these steps will set you up to effectively utilize the MotorPH Payroll System and ensure a seamless payroll management experience.

 MO-IT S1101 Group 17 Members:
-1. Belloga, Angelic Dennise
-2. Mesias, Nirey Rose
+1. Mesias, Nirey Rose
-3. Rivera, Mae Angelique
+2. Rivera, Mae Angelique
-4. Rodriguez, Paola
+3. Rodriguez, Paola